29 Mar The B2B Printer Guide: What Printer is Right for you?

 Color or Black?

 Consider whether or not your business really needs a color printer.
 Color printers can be significantly more expensive to upkeep due to the added toner and ink cartridge costs.
+But don’t let that worry you because we have a few tips on how to save money on ink and toner.

 How many pages do you print on a daily basis?